4 RV Basement Storage Solutions & Tips

-For those not already in the know, let’s start with exactly what is an RV Basement, and then we’ll look at RV basement storage solutions.
+For any newbies not yet in the know, let’s start with exactly what is an RV Basement, and then we’ll look at RV basement storage solutions.

-Firstly, it’s more of a nickname than anything, because it’s not like the basement in a house, where you can go down stairs and walk around, etc.
+Basement is more of a nickname than anything.
+It’s not like the basement in a house, where you can go downstairs and walk around… Although there are definitely some basements big enough to crawl through!

 An RV basement is usually no more than a couple feet high, and is generally just extra storage compartments that are located under the floor of the RV.

-In this article we’re going to look at some RV basement / RV pass through storage ideas that will help you to organize the storage bays while still having easy access to things like water hoses, extra toilet paper, outdoor equipment, or seldom used items like your Christmas decorations or out of season clothes.
+In this article we’re going to look at some RV basement storage ideas that will help you organize the storage bays while still having easy access to things like water hoses, extra toilet paper, outdoor equipment, or those seldom used items like Christmas decorations and out of season clothes.

 Here are some RV storage ideas that will help make the most of your basement storage areas: